aws-solutions-library-samples/guidance-for-training-an-aws-deepracer-model-using-amazon-sagemaker/Workshops/2020-SummitWorkshops/Readme.md

 #### 4.2.1 Race type

 On this screen you can select your racing type.
-As mentioned in the Notes above in this lab we will focus on training a time-trial model so you can go race in the MGM Grand Garden.
+As mentioned in the Notes above in this lab we will focus on training a time-trial model.

 Please select **Time-trial**.